XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 I am fully aware that you are free to decide whatever you wish -- the Electoral Act is written such that you are practically unconstrained in this matter.

 I ask you this: if the AEC and the ABS were wrong about the AEC's testing methodology, how would you know?
-Surely you realize that this is possible -- that we are all fallible, and our ideas are fallible?
+Surely you realize that it is possible that the AEC is mistaken somehow -- that we are all fallible, and our ideas are fallible?
 Institutions like the AEC, and methods like the one the AEC use, are based on ideas that were thought-up by people, and are therefore fallible.

 Justice Kelly and Dr Gruen, do you also realize this?